netbox-community/go-netbox/docs/FHRPGroupAssignmentRequest.md

 ### NewFHRPGroupAssignmentRequest

-`func NewFHRPGroupAssignmentRequest(group FHRPGroupRequest, interfaceType string, interfaceId int64, priority int32, ) *FHRPGroupAssignmentRequest`
+`func NewFHRPGroupAssignmentRequest(group BriefFHRPGroupRequest, interfaceType string, interfaceId int64, priority int32, ) *FHRPGroupAssignmentRequest`

 NewFHRPGroupAssignmentRequest instantiates a new FHRPGroupAssignmentRequest object This constructor will assign default values to properties that have it defined,